 Data from a comparative study of ZYBAN, nicotine transdermal system (NTS), the combination of extended-release bupropion plus NTS, and placebo as an aid to smoking cessation suggest a higher incidence of treatment-emergent hypertension in patients treated with the combination of ZYBAN and NTS.
-In this study, 6.1% of patients treated with the combination of ZYBAN and NTS had treatment-emergent hypertension compared to 2.5%, 1.6% and 3.1% of patients treated with ZYBAN, NTS, and placebo, respectively.
+In this study, 6.1% of patients treated with the combination of ZYBAN and NTS.
+In this study, 6.1% of patients treated with the combination of ZYBAN, NTS, and placebo, respectively.
 The majority of these patients had evidence of pre-existing hypertension.
 Three patients (1.2%) treated with the combination of ZYBAN and NTS and one patient (0.4%) treated with NTS had study medication discontinued due to hypertension compared to none of the patients treated with ZYBAN or placebo.
 Monitoring of blood pressure is recommended in patients who receive the combination of bupropion and nicotine replacement.